Where am I?

 Religion is a major force in shaping cultures and societies, as well as our behavior and beliefs.
-Fontbonne’s religious studies major provides a critical examination of religion and a broad background in the liberal arts.
+Fontbonne’s religious studies program provides a critical examination of religion and a broad background in the liberal arts.

 The religious studies program is open to anyone interested in the religious and philosophical aspects of the human experience, as well as art, history, sociology, politics, literature and ethics.
 You’ll get a sophisticated education in the major world religions, especially Christianity, and how they have affected human culture throughout time.
 And now, you can also continue your religious studies education through a new partnership with Aquinas Institute of Theology.

 Although Christianity is emphasized, Fontbonne encourages respect and understanding for other faiths.
 Religions in many forms are examined and discussed from both critical and appreciative perspectives.

 Working in small classes, you’ll learn the religious traditions of both Western and Eastern cultures in a historical context by delving into theology, scriptures, rituals, symbolism and moral teachings.
 In today’s global community, people need to know how to understand and approach different religions and cultures.
 This major helps to give you the training and skills necessary to be a citizen of the world.